Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 Even if we decide to use the inheritance approach (`matrix` inherits from `slice`, `row` inherits from `slice`, etc), C++ has great (crazy) things to achieve this in a performant way, like [CRTP](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).
 Or going far enough, using the classic dynamic dispatch [on the right way](http://bannalia.blogspot.com.es/2014/05/fast-polymorphic-collections.html).

 **Performance matters.
-C++ is a language for performance.** If that doesn't been the case, I would be using python or even ruby.
+C++ is a language for performance.** If that were not the case, I would be using python or even ruby.
 But we are here because we need to squeeze each CPU cicle.
 And nowadays that performance comes simply by understanding how the hardware works, and giving enough information to your compiler.
 Both things that C++ does pretty well, or at least gives you the opportunity to do it well.

 Don't throw away that opportunities writing oh-my-runtime designs.
 Use your type system (Literally), understand your compiler capabilities.